How and when did the National Academies of Sciences, Engineering, and Medicine come into existence? What do they do?

-What is the Research Council's major source of funding?
+What is the Academies' major source of funding?

 The federal government funds about 85 percent of the institution's work.
-The other 15 percent is funded by other entities such as foundations, nonprofit institutions, and state and local government.
+The remainder is funded by other entities such as foundations, nonprofit institutions, and state and local government.

 Is there a committee in Congress that has continuing legislative, budgetary, or oversight responsibility for the Academies?